learn-co-curriculum/ruby-orm/README.md

 Now, thanks to our `Cats#save` method, we have some re-usable code––code that we can easily use again and again to "save" or `INSERT`, cat records into the database.

-This is just one example of the types of methods we will learn to build as we create our ORM. *Don't worry too much about the code shown above.* We'll learn more about how and why we define our ORM methods later one.
+This is just one example of the types of methods we will learn to build as we create our ORM. *Don't worry too much about the code shown above.* We'll learn more about how and why we define our ORM methods later on.
 This is just a preview of the kind of method we will write to tell our classes how to talk to our database.

 ### Logical Design